rauf-mifteev/MLND_Customer_Segments/README.md

 ## Project overview

-In this project I analyze data containing various costomers' annual spending amounts on different product categories to get insight into how to best structure distributors delivery service.
+This is Creating Customer Segments project for Udacity Machine Learning Engineer Nanodegree.
+In this project, I analyze data containing various costomers' annual spending amounts on different product categories to get insight into how to best structure distributors delivery service.
 For this I am using different **Machine Learning** concepts:

 * Feature scaling
 * Outlier detection